 Are you aware Australia enjoys the second highest quality of life ranking in the world?
-(1).
 Yet when we compare Indigenous and non-Indigenous Australians on a range of life indicators, there’s a devastating disparity.
 These statistics reveal something deeply wrong in our nation.
+But why?

 Why is there a statistical gap between the wellbeing and outcomes enjoyed by non-Indigenous people compared to Indigenous people?
 The answer goes back to the beginning of colonisation and its effects on Indigenous people ever since.

 The disparity we see today is a result of the lingering injustices of colonisation - dispossession, exploitation and violence that started at first contact.
 This unjust behaviour towards Indigenous people was rationalised by a colonial system that didn’t understand, respect or value Indigenous Australians.
-In the worst cases, people of influence refused to acknowledge Indigenous Australians as human in order to justify extraordinary acts of oppression and cruelty towards Aboriginal people (2).
-This history is an uncomfortable truth for many Australians.
-Others remain ignorant of these facts.
-It has resulted in a fractured relationship between Indigenous and non-Indigenous Australians, a relationship that remains unresolved today (3).
+In the worst cases, people of influence refused to acknowledge Indigenous Australians as human in order to justify extraordinary acts of oppression and cruelty towards Aboriginal people.[Note 1]

 Australia is the only Commonwealth nation where a treaty doesn’t exist between the colonisers and Indigenous people.
 The absence of a treaty is at the very heart of the historical injustice in Australia.
 The continued lack of treaty with Indigenous Australians shows an ongoing denial of the prior occupation and dispossession of Indigenous people in Australia and a general disregard for a dispossessed people.
 It’s a reminder that disrespectful colonial attitudes still haven’t been addressed.